andyharless/sapphograms/README.md

 sigma   = 0000 0111 = 0x07
 phi     = 0010 1111 = 0x2F
 theta   = 0010 0111 = 0x27
-tau     = 0100 0111 = 0x47
+  [THESE ARE WRONG.
+PHI and THETA are reversed] tau     = 0100 0111 = 0x47
 ```
 so the first line `gap, dot, nu, dot, space, omicron, dot, gap, newline` translates into hexadecimal as `87 B7 17 B7 97 D7 B7 87 8F` and into RGB pixels as `87B717 B797D7 B7878F`,